Tips for Taps Blog

 What Is the Pink Slime in My Bathroom?

-If you’ve ever noticed pink slime or residue form around your sink or shower, along the rim of your toilet, or even inside your pet’s water dish–you’re not alone.
-In fact, it’s a very common, but easily misunderstood issue.
-The biggest misconception surrounding pink slime is that it’s caused by a mold.
-It’s not.
-We're here to help you identify and treat Serratia marcescens by answering:
+If you’ve ever noticed pink slime or residue form around your sink or shower, along the rim of your toilet, or even inside your pet’s water dish, you’re not alone.
+In fact, it’s a very common—but easily misunderstood—issue.

 What Is the Pink Slime in My Bathroom?

 This means you're not actually dealing with a water contaminant, but an air quality contaminant.
-Since Serratia marcescens forms a pink/red biofilm at room temperature it is also easily confused as an iron-related water quality issue in the water.
+Because Serratia marcescens forms a pink/red biofilm at room temperature, it is also easily confused as an iron-related water quality issue in the water.

 This leads us to another common misconception: water treatment equipment can help.
 Serratia marcescens transports by air, not by water, so water filters won’t likely help solve the problem.

-So to our next question: “If it’s in the air, how do I get rid of Serratia marcescens?”
+So if it’s in the air, how do I get rid of Serratia marcescens?

-The name of the game when it comes to pink slime and S. marcescens is “management,” rather than elimination.
+When it comes to pink slime and S. marcescens, the name of the game is “management,” rather than elimination.
 Unfortunately, no matter how much you clean, the plentiful supply of this airborne bacteria makes getting rid of its pink slime very difficult.

-Steps you can take to reduce the amount of pink slime that appears in your bathroom are:
+You can take the following steps to reduce the amount of pink slime that appears in your bathroom:

 1. Make a one-part vinegar and one-part water solution.